YipengHu/MPHY0030/README.md

 **Module lead**
 Yipeng Hu (yipeng.hu@ucl.ac.uk)

 **Tutors**
 Zachary Baum      | zachary.baum.19@ucl.ac.uk
 Qianye Yang	      | qianye.yang.19@ucl.ac.uk
 Adria Casamitjana | a.casamitjana@ucl.ac.uk

 ## Development environments
-There is no requirement, in tutorials or assessed coursework, for what the development environment that needs to be used.
+There is no requirement, in tutorials or assessed coursework, for what the development environment or tools that need to be used.
 However, technical support from this module is available for the setups detailed in the following documents, under `docs` folder.
 - [Supported development environment for Python](./docs/dev_env_python.md)

-## Tutorials
-These are the tutorials under the `tutorials` folder using Python/MATLAB, with optionally assessed questions.

 ### Python environment
 The tutorials require a few dependencies, numpy, scipy, matplotlib.
 Individual tutorials may also require other libraries which will be specified in the readme.md in individual tutorial folders (see links below).